64 Spoons: History

 64 Spoons was formed by Lyndon Connah and Tam Neal, a pair of multi-instrumentalist friends who had been writing songs since the age of 10 (Tam having trained at the Royal Academy of Music).
 Their studies brought them into contact with Andy Crawford, a Royal College of Music flautist and classical guitar player with an interest in Early Music, but who also played bass guitar on the side.
 Coalescing around a line-up of Connah on drums, Crawford on bass and Neal on keyboards, 64 Spoons began playing concerts in and around their home base of Watford, Hertfordshire in 1976.

-One of the band's early audience members was a teenage musician called Jakko Jakszyk (generally known as "Jakko"), who had been drawn to the band by "the ludicrous complexities of a fifteen-minute number called Life Is Unsaid".
-Despite his youth, Jakko had already fronted his own band – Soon After – which his self-confessed "dictatorial tendencies" had ultimately reduced the band to a lineup of "two screaming lead guitars and a trumpet", the latter played by former National Youth Jazz Orchestra musician Ted Emmett.
+One of the band's early audience members was a teenage musician, Michael "Jakko" Jakszyk, who had been drawn to the band by "the ludicrous complexities of a fifteen-minute number called Life Is Unsaid".
+Despite his youth, Jakko had already fronted his own band – Soon After – which his self-confessed "dictatorial tendencies" had ultimately reduced the band to a line-up of "two screaming lead guitars and a trumpet", the latter played by former National Youth Jazz Orchestra musician Ted Emmett.
 Despite feeling that he was out of his musical depth, Jakko was soon installed as 64 Spoons' lead singer, guitarist and frontman, using his "insecurities and arrogance" to spur the band on.
 With Jakko now also contributing to the songwriting, the expanded 64 Spoons line-up produced a whole set's worth of new material.
 Despite this, Jakko abruptly quit 64 Spoons after the first concert with the new line-up, having chosen to join Warren Harry's punk/pop band (which had the advantage of already having a recording deal with Bronze Records).
 Before leaving, Jakko recommended Ted Emmett as his replacement.

 However, Jakko's tenure with Warren Harry was short-lived and musically unsatisfying (he had done it mostly for the money) and by 1977, he had rejoined 64 Spoons.
 Retaining Emmett (on trumpet and backing vocals) and continuing as a five-piece, the band spent the next three years touring and playing around the United Kingdom in small venues, building up a reputation as an interesting cult act.
 With punk rock now in fashion, 64 Spoons had to work hard to "justify" their progressive-rock-styled virtuosity.
 Jakko would later recall that the band had "somehow survived for a number of years by working our arses off and attempting to make our musical vision more palatable.
 We did this by making the whole thing theatrical.
 Ridiculous set pieces that involved various band members dressing up, coupled with an almost Dada-esque approach to audience participation."